 Mountain Lion Complaints

-Regular on-duty ACO or standby ACO will respond 24hrs a day for RATTLESNAKES ONLY, and only when in an area which could threaten humans or pets.
-Other snakes are non-venomous, call a private removal company at (800) 339-9470.
+Regular on-duty ACO will respond for RATTLESNAKES ONLY, and only when in an area which could threaten humans or pets.
+Otherwise remove yourself from the area, and the snake should move on.
+All other native snakes are non-venomous, you may call a private removal company at (800) 339-9470.